Setting Up Your First GitHub Repository: A Step-by-Step Guide

 Try this: Open GitHub on your phone and navigate to your repository.
 There it is - accessible from anywhere in the world.

-Let’s prove your code is truly safe.
+Let’s prove this works.
 Make a small change locally:

 echo "This line was added after pushing to GitHub" >> README.md